Peripheral Angiography and Stenting

 • Allergic reaction against contrast agent

-In the peripheral angiography suite, any and all necessary instrument, equipment and other means to manage the possible risks and complications are available.
+All necessary instruments, equipment, and other means to manage the possible risks and complications are available in the peripheral angiography suite.

-Although all possible measures that modern medicine allows are taken to prevent occurrence of risks, it is no means possible to warrant that the risks will be completely eliminated.
+Although all possible measures that modern medicine allows are taken to prevent the occurrence of risks, it is by no means likely to warrant that the risks will be eliminated.

-Our specialists will employ all practices to minimize the risk of complications and our doctors will preoperatively inform you about risks listed above and all other potential complications and will address all your concerns.
+Our specialists will employ all practices to minimize the risk of complications, and our doctors will preoperatively inform you about the risks listed above and all other potential complications and will address all your concerns.

 Preparation

-Before the procedure is performed, your health history is reviewed and a comprehensive physical examination is done, in which all your vital signs (pulse, heart rate, breath rate, core temperature, etc.) are evaluated.
+Before the procedure, your health history is reviewed, and a comprehensive physical examination is done to evaluate all your vital signs (pulse, heart rate, breath rate, core temperature, etc.).

-Assessment by anesthesiologist and other laboratory tests and radiology studies to minimize anesthesia-related complications
+Assessment by anesthesiologists and other laboratory tests and radiology studies to minimize anesthesia-related complications

 The time you will stop eating and drinking will be instructed.
-Medications you take for diabetes, hypertension and other disorders are reviewed.
-You are informed about medications that you should take in the day of the procedure.
-Besides, you should also inform your doctor about all over-the-counter medications, herbal products and vitamin and mineral supplements.
+Medications you take for diabetes, hypertension, and other disorders are reviewed.
+You are informed about medications you should take on the day of the procedure.
+Besides, it would help to tell your doctor about all over-the-counter medications, herbal products, and vitamin and mineral supplements.

-Surgery and early postoperative periodAfter you are transferred to the suite for the procedure, you will be positioned on the procedure table.
-There are mobile imaging devices that can move around the table to capture images.
+During surgery and the early postoperative period, you are transferred to the suite for the procedure, and you will be positioned on the procedure table.
+Mobile imaging devices can move around the table to capture images.

-All your vital signs will be closely monitored using ECG, pulse oxymeter and anesthesia monitor.
+All your vital signs will be closely monitored using an ECG, pulse oximeter, and anesthesia monitor.

 A small incision is made after local anesthesia is administered to the puncture site.
-An artery of your groin/leg or your arm is most commonly preferred.
+An artery of your groin/leg or arm is most commonly preferred.
 After a guide wire is inserted into the artery, a catheter is advanced over this guide wire.
-Contrast agent delivered through the catheter helps locating the stenosis or the clogging of the artery(ies).
-The thin balloon at the tip of the catheter is inflated at the stenotic segment and thus, stenosis is eliminated and the blood flow is restored.
-Your doctor may decide to place a stent to prevent recurrence of blockage.
+A contrast agent delivered through the catheter helps locate the stenosis or the clogging of the artery(ies).
+The thin balloon at the tip of the catheter is inflated at the stenotic segment, and thus, stenosis is eliminated, and the blood flow is restored.
+Your doctor may decide to place a stent to prevent the recurrence of the blockage.

-If it is decided to insert a stent, the stent that is found in collapsed form in the catheter is advanced to the clogged artery.
-Once the balloon is inflated, the stent is advanced, expanded and left at the site of stenosis.
+If it is decided to insert a stent, the stent found in the collapsed form in the catheter is advanced to the clogged artery.
+Once the balloon is inflated, the stent is advanced, expanded, and left at the site of stenosis.

 After these procedures are completed, images (angiograms) are captured again to see the final status of the arteries.
-After the catheter is removed and the small incision is stitched, the procedure is completed.If your doctor decides that your condition cannot be treated with an angiographic method, the procedure is terminated and another medical and surgical treatment options will be discussed with you.
+The procedure is completed after the catheter is removed and the small incision is stitched.
+Suppose your doctor decides your condition cannot be treated with an angiographic method.
+The procedure is terminated in that case, and other medical and surgical treatment options will be discussed with you.

-Discharge after perpheral angiography is entirely related to your health status.
-If there is no any abnormality, you will usually be discharged in the same day or the next day.
+Discharge after peripheral angiography is entirely related to your health status.
+If there is no abnormality, you will usually be discharged on the same day or the next day.
 But, if an abnormality has been identified and intervened, your doctor will want you to stay at the hospital for one night or longer, if necessary.

 Results